Naked Neck Chicken – Breed Profile & Facts

 When breeding your chicken, ensure that your rooster is healthy to prevent them from getting hurt or dying in the process.
 Moreover, it is best to breed two different kinds of Naked Necks such as black and white necks since their chicks will have the best of both worlds.

 The good thing is that Naked chickens make good mothers and seem happy during the hatching period.
-It takes about 11 weeks for fertile eggs to hatch.
-Often, the hens begin laying eggs at about four to six months.
+It takes 21 days for fertile eggs to hatch, and about 11-15 weeks for chicks to grow into adults.
+Often, the hens begin laying eggs at about 4-6 months.

 Overall, Naked Necks are brave, curious creatures with great personalities.
 Still, remember that they are escape experts and require a solid and secure enclosure.
 If possible, place them in a wide and safe enclosure to forage for bugs and worms.